liuxiang625/LoginTemplate/README.md

 # Installation (for Wakanda 2.2 or higher)

-1. Copy the /custom-login folder to your local machine at Documents/Wakanda/templates/backend/custom-login
+1. Copy the content of the repository to your local machine at `Documents/Wakanda/templates/backend/LoginTemplate/`

+Make sure that `app.waProject` is found at `Documents/Wakanda/templates/backend/LoginTemplate/app.waProject`

-That is it :)
+That's it :)